 - How much your local council charges for your valuation band

 - Whether you’re eligible for a discount or council tax exemption

 A range of council tax discounts are available for people in certain living situations or properties.
-For example, people living on their own in a property are eligible for 25% off their council tax bill.
+For example, people living on their own in a property are eligible for 25% tax reduction off their bill.

-Don’t make moving day more stressful than it needs to be.
-By alerting your council that you’re moving ahead of time, you’ll save money on council tax and enjoy a far smoother, less stressful moving process.
+So, don’t waste any time!
+By alerting your council that you’re moving ahead of time, you’ll save money and enjoy a far smoother, less stressful moving process.